Sharing my thoughts (and maybe a little snark)

 Ellen Whitlock Baker Ellen Whitlock Baker

-Today I announced on LinkedIn that I am officially leaving my full time job and going into this coaching and consulting business full time.
+Today I announced on LinkedIn that I am officially leaving my full time job at Seattle U and going into this coaching and consulting business full time.
 If it’s on LinkedIn, it’s real, right?

 Read More